Tomatoes: Sowing, Planting, Care, and Harvest

 Where and When to Sow Tomatoes?

-Whether you’ve saved your own seeds or purchased them in packets, tomato sowing should be done in warmth, at a temperature between 16 and 20°C. The room where the sowing takes place should also be well-lit to prevent leggy growth, meaning excessively rapid vertical growth.
+Whether you’ve saved your own seeds or purchased them in packets, tomato sowing should be done in a warm environment, at a temperature between 16 and 20°C. The room where the sowing takes place should also be well-lit to avoid leggy growth, which is rapid vertical growth.
 A conservatory is the ideal place for sowing tomatoes.

-The timing largely depends on your region.
-Generally, allow two months between sowing and transplanting outdoors.
-North of the Loire, tomatoes are planted around mid-May, once the risk of frost has passed—typically after the Ice Saints (11th, 12th, and 13th May).
+The timing largely depends on the region where you live.
+Generally, you should allow two months between sowing and transplanting into the ground.
+North of the Loire, tomatoes are planted around mid-May, once the risk of frost has passed, typically after the Ice Saints (11th, 12th, and 13th May).
 In contrast, south of the Loire, tomatoes can be planted as early as mid-April.
 Therefore, sowing takes place from mid-February to mid-March, depending on the region.

 How to Sow Tomatoes?